 The VIN is a unique, 17-digit number assigned to each car that’s used to locate its vehicle history file.
 This file contains important information that you are unlikely to learn simply by looking at the car.
 For example, a VIN check can let you know if a car has been damaged in an accident, flood, or fire.
 You’ll also learn if a car was ever stolen and recovered.

-“A VIN check is imperative for used car shoppers, as it will let you know if the car has a salvaged or branded title – that is, if the car has been totaled by an insurance company due to extensive damage from an accident, flood, or other event,” said Jamie Page Deaton, managing editor of U.S. News Best Cars.
+VIN checks will also alert you to any titling issues.
+“A VIN check is imperative for used car shoppers, as it will let you know if the car has a salvaged or branded title – that is, if the car has been totaled by an insurance company due to extensive damage from an accident, flood, or other event,” said Jamie Page Deaton, executive editor of U.S. News Best Cars.
 “Avoiding cars with salvage or branded titles will save consumers some major ownership headaches.”

-The government reports are less detailed than those you would find through a paid service.
-You’ll have to buy a report from a third-party, such as Carfax or AutoCheck, if you want comprehensive information on recalls and repairs.
-A detailed report will include a description and overall evaluation of the vehicle, along with dates and locations for when it was serviced and sold.
-It will also reveal if the car has been registered in numerous states by previous owners, or recalled, or repurchased by the manufacturer under the lemon law.
+The two major players in paid VIN checks are Carfax and AutoCheck.
+Both provide detailed reports that can include a description and overall evaluation of the vehicle, as well as dates and locations for when it was serviced and sold.
+It will also tell you if the car has been registered in multiple states by former owners, or recalled, or repurchased by the manufacturer under the lemon law.

-Remember that if you’re scoping out a vehicle for sale, you can sometimes obtain a free VIN check simply by asking.
-Most dealerships have subscriptions to Carfax and other services that provide vehicle history reports, and your sales associate can obtain the report for you.
-An independent seller may also be willing to throw in a VIN check for free if it means he or she will be likelier to sell the car.
+As you’re shopping for your next vehicle, remember that you may be able to get a free VIN check simply by asking.
+Many dealerships have subscriptions to Carfax and similar services that provide vehicle history reports, and your sales associate can obtain the report for you.
+An independent seller may also be willing to throw in a free report in an effort to close the deal.